What should I know about my mature adult dog?

 During your mature adult dog’s veterinary visits, your veterinarian will take your dog’s temperature and check their body and muscle condition, skin, eyes, ears, nose, mouth, heart, lungs, gastrointestinal system, urinary system, brain, nerves, bones, joints, and lymph nodes.
 Tell your veterinarian about your dog’s mobility and activity at home to help detect early signs of orthopedic disease and arthritis.

-Below are some topics you’ll want to discuss with the veterinary team that are specific to your dog’s mature adult life stage.
+Below are some topics specific to your dog’s mature adult life stage you’ll want to discuss with the veterinary team.

 Your mature adult dog’s lifestyle and safety

 Your mature adult dog still wants to run, play, and explore!
-Talk to your veterinarian about how much exercise your dog needs and ways to enrich their environment and keep them safely occupied.
+Talk to your veterinarian about how much exercise your dog needs and ways to enrich their environment to keep them occupied.
 Discuss how to keep your dog safe by identifying potential hazards inside, outside, and when traveling.

 Infections between humans and animals